Tokens

 Word: 😊 ==> tokens: [76460, 232], decode_tokens: ['�', '�']

-Finally, let's look at it with words in another language
+Finally, we will see it with words in another language

 word = "perro"